Buenos Aires was my first ever stop in my longterm travels through South America, and it is fair to say that it was love at first sight.

 Photo: McKay Savage (Flickr)

-One of the reasons the street art scene is so vibrant in Palermo is because street art is legal in Buenos Aires (so long as the building’s owner consents)!
+One of the reasons the street art scene is so vibrant in Palermo is that street art is legal in Buenos Aires (so long as the building’s owner consents)!
 In fact, it’s not unusual to find artists painting away in broad daylight or to see that the artist has signed their name and left their Instagram handle for admirers to follow their work!

 From graphic patterns to intimate portraits, there is an incredible variety of designs on display!
 In fact, there are so many amazing works by renowned street artists that it’s like visiting an open-air art museum!